Xeronaus/Cedaruke/README.md

 Cedaruke is licensed under [GNU GPL v3.0](https://github.com/Xeronaus/Cedaruke/blob/main/LICENSE)

-This means you can you my codes for your own Mindustry mod but you'll need to set the license to be GNU GPL 3.0 too.
+This means you can you my codes ~and sprites~ for your own Mindustry mod but you'll need to set the license to be GNU GPL 3.0 too.

 # Others